- The importance of Quality of Life

 There are also other natural ways to improve the symptoms of ED, focused on lifestyle.
 Getting your diet right is a key part of this, and increasing your general fitness.
 That’s because so much of a man’s sexual function is psychological.

-There are physical exercises, such as pelvic floor and penis rehabilitation which we will cover later.
 There are two other external physical approaches.
 Firstly, using a vacuum pump, which goes over the penis and physically pulls blood into the penis.

 However, if nothing else works, the primary physical intervention, however, is known as either penile prosthesis or implants.
 It’s usually used as a last measure when no medication or other change has worked.
 That’s because it requires additional surgery.